mikechi4/seasons/README.md

 ## Key Takeaways
+This project will get user's location, using the javascript geolocation api, and based on where they are it will render specific text and icon.
+If it's summer, load icons with the sun and text about summer.
+If it's winter we do the same.

 This module introduced me to lifecycle methods and class based components.
 I was able to see how we can handle conditional rendering in React and how we use state to to handle data that's passed along components.
 I was also able to see the power of class based components and handling state as well as lifecycle methods.
 All stuff I'd read before but finally put into practice.